Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Discussions and Challenges

 \subsection{Privacy Protection}

-Given the sensitivity of medical imaging data, secure AI-driven reconstruction is crucial \citep{williamson2024balancing}.
-To address this challenge, numerous solutions have been proposed.

-First, various unsupervised models have been developed, incorporating Gaussian mixture models \citep{li2022noise}, unbiased risk estimation \citep{aggarwal2022ensure}, or 3DGS-based \citep{cai2024structureawaresparseviewxray3d,cai2025radiative} architectures.
-These algorithms operate without requiring training datasets or external patient information \citep{dike2018unsupervised}, providing a promising approach to enhancing patient privacy.
+Given the sensitivity of medical imaging data, privacy-preserving AI-based reconstruction is of critical importance \citep{williamson2024balancing}.
+A first line of work focuses on reconstruction strategies that reduce or avoid reliance on large centralized training datasets.
+Examples include unsupervised models based on Gaussian mixture modeling \citep{li2022noise}, unbiased risk estimation \citep{aggarwal2022ensure}, or 3DGS-based architectures \citep{cai2024structureawaresparseviewxray3d,cai2025radiative}.
+Since these methods can operate without direct access to large collections of patient data, they offer a promising path toward stronger privacy protection \citep{dike2018unsupervised}.

-Federated Learning ensures privacy preservation by training models on decentralized data sources without transferring sensitive patient data \citep{guan2024federated}.
-This approach has been successfully applied to MRI reconstruction, achieving results that closely match multi-institutional data distributions \citep{feng2022specificity,elmas2022federated}.
+Federated learning provides another important solution by training models on decentralized data sources without moving sensitive patient data across institutions \citep{guan2024federated}.
+This idea has already been applied to MRI reconstruction and has shown performance close to that of multi-institutional centralized training \citep{feng2022specificity,elmas2022federated}.
+In addition, domain adaptation \citep{guan2021domain,han2018deep}, domain generalization \citep{yoon2024domain}, and test-time training \citep{zhao2024test,he2021autoencoder} can reduce dependence on direct access to private clinical datasets by improving robustness across imaging domains.

-Additionally, domain adaptation \citep{guan2021domain,han2018deep} and domain generalization \citep{yoon2024domain} techniques help mitigate domain shifts between public datasets and clinical data, preventing the need for direct training on clinical datasets.
-Recently, Test-Time Training has emerged as a focal point in this area \citep{zhao2024test,he2021autoencoder}.

-Moreover, integrating differential privacy into AI models ensures that individual data points remain protected during the reconstruction process \citep{ziller2021medical}.
-The application of homomorphic encryption can further enable computations on encrypted medical data without compromising privacy \citep{yang2019secure,dutil2021application}.

-Blockchain-based secure data sharing has also gained attention \citep{xi2022review}, as it ensures the secure and transparent exchange of medical imaging data while safeguarding patient confidentiality \citep{shen2019privacy}.
+Further protection can be achieved through differential privacy, which constrains the leakage of individual data points during model training \citep{ziller2021medical}.
+Homomorphic encryption enables computation on encrypted medical data without direct disclosure of sensitive information \citep{yang2019secure,dutil2021application}.
+Blockchain-based secure data sharing has also been explored for transparent and privacy-preserving medical data exchange \citep{xi2022review,shen2019privacy}.
+These techniques suggest that future radiological reconstruction systems should jointly consider image quality, computational efficiency, data availability, and privacy protection.